Trewaters/SifuTrewaters/practice/signIn.md

 - 3/12/2017, Missed a day due to friends visiting.
 Taking a break today.
 We will see what happens. :hatching_chick::hatching_chick::hatching_chick::hatching_chick:
 - 3/15/2017, Last night I watched a show called "Abstract" on Netflix and I really enjoyed it.
 He commented that artist should draw everyday.
 I agree with that.
 Programming is the same way for me.
 I need to program everyday to keep myself sharp.
 I also need to work harder if I find there are parts of my skill set lacking! :bowtie: :muscle: :checkered_flag:
 - 3/16/2017, Tired today and woke up late.
 Trying hard to make my daily github update!
 Yay!
 I have almost committed!
+3/17/2017, Working hard to do my daily kata.
+Position 2 Github Kata.